-Although this study found that Piperine can inhibit ER stress mediated by ARL3 overexpression, showing potential for COAD treatment, we must also acknowledge several limitations.
-Firstly, we have utilized data from TCGA database for our study.
+Although this study found that Piperine can inhibit ERS mediated by ARL3 overexpression, showing potential for COAD treatment, we must also acknowledge several limitations.
+Firstly, we utilized data from the TCGA database for our study.
 Despite its extensive dataset, TCGA has intrinsic limitations, such as potential biases in patient selection and data quality, which may affect the generalizability of our findings.
 These limitations must be considered when interpreting the results and their application to broader populations.
 Furthermore, our experiments were conducted in vitro, which allows for controlled conditions and detailed mechanistic studies but may not fully replicate the complex interactions and environment found in vivo.
-Additionally, although we selected Piperine concentrations based on previous studies and preliminary experiments, the absorption, metabolism, and bioavailability of Piperine can vary significantly in a biological system, and these pharmacokinetic factors must be thoroughly evaluated in animal models and clinical trials to validate our findings.
+Additionally, although we selected Piperine concentrations based on previous studies and preliminary experiments, the absorption, metabolism, and bioavailability of Piperine can vary significantly in a biological system.
+These pharmacokinetic factors must be thoroughly evaluated in animal models and clinical trials to validate our findings.
 Future research should aim to address these limitations and further elucidate the role of Piperine in regulating ARL3 in COAD.
-Furthermore, the current data may not be sufficient to demonstrate the therapeutic effect of Piperine on endoplasmic reticulum stress or the recovery of cellular function after endoplasmic reticulum stress treatment.
-To further validate the therapeutic effect of Piperine on endoplasmic reticulum stress in COAD, we will measure key markers of endoplasmic reticulum stress and evaluate the cellular function after Piperine treatment to ensure the robustness of our research results.
+Furthermore, the current data may not be sufficient to demonstrate the therapeutic effect of Piperine on ERS or the recovery of cellular function after ERS treatment.
+To further validate the therapeutic effect of Piperine on ERS in COAD, we will measure key markers of ERS and evaluate cellular function after Piperine treatment to ensure the robustness of our research results.
 To demonstrate the correlation between ARL3 and the malignancy of COAD, we will further investigate other cancer cells with high expression of ARL3.
 To further investigate the molecular mechanism underlying the connection between Piperine and ARL3, we are considering conducting proteomic and transcriptomic analyses on COAD cells with or without the addition of Piperine.
 This aims to determine whether Piperine affects COAD by modulating ARL3.
 Additionally, prospective studies involving larger and more diverse patient cohorts are needed to validate the clinical relevance of ARL3 as a biomarker.
 In vivo studies using animal models can provide valuable insights into the biological functions of ARL3 and its potential as a therapeutic target.
 Investigating the molecular mechanisms and signaling pathways through which Piperine regulates ARL3 is crucial for understanding its role in COAD progression and identifying potential targets for intervention.